vienvuong/portfolio/content/blog/nerf-guide.md

 - Input: a single contious 5D coordinate (spatial location $(x, y, z)$ and viewing direction $(\theta, \phi)$)
 - Output: volume density and RGB "color" (i.e., view-dependent emitted radiance)

-This approach proves to be much more space-efficient and high-fidelity than discrete mesh-based or voxel-based representations.
+This approach proves to be much more space-efficient and high-fidelity than discrete mesh-based, voxel-based, or point-cloud-based representations.

 #### Algorithm